jordancalhoun/jordancalhoun.com/src/lib/posts/7-unexpected-things-i-learned-when-i-quit-drinking.md

 preview: 'There have been a handful of things that happend when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them below...'
 ---

-There have been a handful of things that happend when I quit drinking alcohol that I didn’t expect.
+There have been a handful of things that happened when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them below.

 ### 1. Not Everything Is Alcohol's Fault